HeldvonKosmos/chartdb/README.md

 ChartDB is a powerful, web-based database diagramming editor.
 Instantly visualize your database schema with a single **"Smart Query."** Customize diagrams, export SQL scripts, and access all features—no account required.
 Experience seamless database design here.

+### What this fork is about

+This fork adds a dev container and let the container define env variables.
+Also it loads the json to render the chart from api endpoint to integrate it into laravel-stack.

 **What it does**:

 - **Instant Schema Import**